pavallin/CMD-DV1-Ableton/ReadMe.txt

 A basic Script for the Behringer DV-1 on Ableton 9.5.

 It is mostly based on the DC-1 script and is far from optimized.
+It contains several unused .py files and lots of commented code from the DC-1 script; I chose to keep everything, in order to make things more easily improved.

 This is a Work In Progress, mostly experimental!
 Be warned :)